 God doesn’t dole out His goodness grudgingly to His people.
 No!
 It pleased Him to bless His people Israel under the Old Covenant.
 And it still pleases God to bless His New Covenant people today—“I am the Lord, I change not” (Malachi 3:6, KJV).

 Many years ago, a true prophet of God, Ernest Gentile, was conducting a seminar on the gift of prophecy in our church in Anchorage, Alaska.
 In the middle of one of his messages, he paused.
 Then he spoke a short, clear word, and he spoke it with conviction and anointing: God said, “I have purposed to bless you.”
 It spoke deeply to my heart.
-God our Father loves us, he cares for us, and His intent is to bless His children, just as we mortal parents love to bless our kids.
+God our Father loves us, He cares for us, and His intent is to bless His children, just as we human parents love to bless our kids.

 Don’t think of our heavenly Father as some stern, distant, uninvolved God.
 Not at all!
-Quite to the contrary, God loves us so much that He sent His Son Jesus to die for our sins, so that repentant believers could be forgiven and adopted spiritually into the family of God.
+Quite to the contrary, God loves us so much that He sent His Son Jesus to die for our sins, so that repentant believers could be forgiven their sins and adopted spiritually into the family of God.
 And His ongoing care for His born-again children is warm, loving, and freely given.
 It pleases the Lord to bless His people!

 As noted earlier, by repentance and faith in Jesus Christ, we are born again into the kingdom of God (John 3:3,7).
 And Jesus has told us that our Father is pleased to give us the kingdom.
 Where God the Father and His Son Jesus reign, there is life, health, healing, deliverance, spiritual power and authority, the presence and the baptism of the Holy Spirit, the gifts of the Spirit, and so much more.